Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 Last, measure the effectiveness of your different promotional strategies so you know what works and what doesn’t.

-You won’t have much control over a drought affecting crops or an e-coli outbreak in a processing plant — but you can choose which wholesalers and suppliers to work with.
+You won’t have much control over a drought affecting crops or an E. coli outbreak in a processing plant — but you can choose which wholesalers and suppliers to work with.

-Periodically assess your various suppliers.
+Periodically assess your various suppliers:

 Forging relationships with flexible, reliable suppliers is a great way to get ahead of supply issues.
 In fact, they might know of upcoming disruptions before you do, helping you prepare.

-However, with the right inventory management strategies and product lists, supermarkets can weather the storm and find long-term success.
+But with the right inventory management strategies and product lists, supermarkets can weather the storm and find long-term success.